 Sarah Clay started the group because she enjoys crochet and wanted to help people who may be lonely or isolated to get out and meet people.

 The group is also there for those who may have a health problem and cannot manage other more strenuous forms of exercise.
 Sarah herself suffers from a health condition and says crochet helps her relax and is very calming.

-She said: "The group get together to have a chat over coffee, to learn new skills and get advice from one another at the same time.
-We also help support the local café by holding the craft group there."
+"The group get together to have a chat over coffee, to learn new skills and get advice from one another at the same time.
+We also help support the local café by holding the craft group there.

 If you are interested in joining the group, drop into any Tuesday meeting, which take place at the Humble Pie, 3-5 Colne Road, Earby.